 - Get familiar with your covered services and the rules you must follow to get these covered services.
-Use this Evidence of Coverage to learn what is covered for you and the rules you need to follow to get your covered services. - Chapters 3 and 4 give the details about your medical services. - o Chapters 5 and 6 give the details about your Part D prescription drug coverage. - If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
+Use this Evidence of Coverage to learn what is covered for you and the rules you need to follow to get your covered services. - Chapters 3 and 4 give the details about your medical services. - Chapters 5 and 6 give the details about your Part D prescription drug coverage. - If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
 Chapter 1 tells you about coordinating these benefits. - Tell your doctor and other health care providers that you are enrolled in our plan.
 Show your plan membership card whenever you get your medical care or Part D prescription drugs. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
-Follow the treatment plans and instructions that you and your doctors agree upon. - Make sure your doctors know all of the drugs you are taking, including over-thecounter drugs, vitamins, and supplements. - o If you have any questions, be sure to ask and get an answer you can understand. - Be considerate.
+Follow the treatment plans and instructions that you and your doctors agree upon. - Make sure your doctors know all of the drugs you are taking, including over-thecounter drugs, vitamins, and supplements. - If you have any questions, be sure to ask and get an answer you can understand. - Be considerate.
 We expect all our members to respect the rights of other patients.
 We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you owe.
-As a plan member, you are responsible for these payments: - You must continue to pay a premium for your Medicare Part B to remain a member of the plan. - For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug. - If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. - If you are required to pay the extra amount for Part D because of your yearly income, you must continue to pay the extra amount directly to the government to remain a member of the plan.
+As a plan member, you are responsible for these payments: - You must pay your plan premiums. - You must continue to pay a premium for your Medicare Part B to remain a member of the plan. - For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug. - If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.